-Grad students without an assistantship or fellowship who are currently enrolled can use the services of University Health Services (UHS), the campus health clinic.
+All enrolled graduate students, including those without an assistantship or fellowship, can use the services of University Health Services (UHS), the campus health clinic.
 Many services are provided at no extra cost, including outpatient medical care during regular business hours, Monday through Friday.
 UHS is located in the Student Services Tower at 333 East Campus Mall, 608.265.5000.
 For more info, visit the UHS web site at www.uhs.wisc.edu.